Sale is Ending soon!

 • 1 teaspoon coconut butter or another plant butter

 Put water, matcha, sweetener, and coconut butter together in a cup.
-Heat oat milk over medium-low fire for about three minutes.
+Heat oat milk over medium-low heat for about three minutes.
 Froth it with a wand before pouring it over the mixture.
 This makes one serving.

 Oat Milk Green Tea with Pearls (Boba)